project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 ## Flashing and debugging

+The flashing and debugging procedure is different for the development kits and the nRF52840 Dongle.

+<a name="nrfdks_flashing"></a>

+### Flashing on the development kits

 To flash the application to the device, use the west tool and run the following command from the example directory: